Code-Institute-Submissions/cookbook_assignment/README.md

 Through a series of colorful and easy-to-navigate webpages, the user can assess and decide which recipe they want to make.
 Most importantly, HotPot’s is user inclusive.
 Whether the user wishes to interact and add a recipe, or simply browse and view what’s available from other members, there’s something for anyone looking to make their meal great!

+Features
+---

+In this section, I will briefly describe each user available feature which this project has to offer.

+**Existing Features**

+* **Navigation bar** – Allows users to navigate between web pages on the site using marked buttons.
+* **Home Page Cards** – Another way for users to navigate the site, but each card includes an image and each link is specific to a different variety of recipes they can view.
+The varieties include Recipes by Meal Type, Recipes by Cuisine and Recipes by Ability.
+* **Sign Up!** – A page which prompts the user for their email address, username and password to register them for the site.
+* **Log in** – A page which prompts the user for their username.
+Log in are both required for users to avail of certain features on the site.
+* **Username icon** – A neat little icon of the user’s username which will appear on the right hand side of the navbar to welcome the user when they successfully log in.
+It is will also bring the user back to the home page when clicked.
+* **Recipe Menu** – A list of every recipe available to view on the site.
+The list is organised alphabetically by Recipe Name and Author’s Surname.
+* **Recipe Cards** – These cards appear on all Recipe Menus.
+They are coloured blue and they give a brief synopsis of the recipe that include Title, Author, Description, Meal Category, Cuisine and Difficulty.
+Depending on whether or not a user is logged in, the choices for each card can differ from simply viewing the recipe or, if logged in, the ability to edit and delete that recipe.
+* **View Recipe** – One of the Recipe Card options which allows the user to view a webpage with the full details of the Recipe Card they clicked including Ingredients and Instructions.
+* **Add A Recipe!** – A navigation button which will bring a logged in user to a form for adding a recipe to the site.
+The form Requires each field to be filled out and is validated at certain marks to make sure the recipe satisfies all requirements necessary to be added to the site.
+* **Edit a Recipe** – A feature of the Recipe Card.
+Edit a Recipe is similar to the Add a Recipe! feature, except this form allows the user to improve an existing recipe on the site.
+Every detail of the recipe will appear in the prompt and the user can make adjustments where necessary.
+* **Delete Recipe** – A feature of the Recipe Card.
+Delete a recipe allows a user to permanently delete a recipe from the database.

+**Features Left to Implement**
+* I hope to implement a feature which will allow users to upload their own images to display alongside their recipes.
+I believe it will make the user experience more personal and rewarding to share images of what they have cooked alongside recipes.
+* I also hope to give the users the opportunity to upvote recipes and have those votes stored on the MongoDB.
+As of writing this, I haven’t found the solution to properly coding this function, but I hope to make it part of the site soon.
+* I would also like to implement a more secure authentication system which uses password and this feature will also be rectified in the future.

 Technologies Used
 ---